adobe/aio-lib-ims/README.md

 # Configuration

-The CNA IMS Library is leveraging the [Configuration module for use by aio-cli plugins](https://github.com/adobe/aio-cna-core-config) to maintain the login configuration and keep access and refresh tokens for reuse before they expire.
+The AIO Lib Core IMS Library is leveraging the [Configuration module for use by aio-cli plugins](https://github.com/adobe/aio-lib-core-config) to maintain the login configuration and keep access and refresh tokens for reuse before they expire.

 All configuration is stored in a single semi-hidden `$ims` root property.